Erdbeerli/Project_repo/README.md

 # Project_repo
-This is the repository for the FCS project
+This is the repository for the FCS project.

 This is the description of the Group number 5.3, we will focus on making a tool for students that will help them find and grow matching vegetables and herbs.